Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/curl.md

 - Is a command line tool that acts like a browser
 - You can use it to make requests to a website
-- All it does is take the response and writes it to the terminal
+- All it does is take the response and write it to the terminal
   - no formatting

 <br>